×Graptoveria 'Lovely Rose'

 Echeveria 'Lovely Rose'

-x Graptoveria 'Lovely Rose', also sold as Echeveria 'Lovely Rose', is an attractive, small succulent plant with tightly compacted, plump, gray-green leaves that form a beautiful, rose-like cluster on the top of a bare stem.
+×Graptoveria 'Lovely Rose', also sold as Echeveria 'Lovely Rose', is an attractive small succulent with plump, fleshy, tightly compacted gray-green leaves that form a beautiful rose-like cluster on the top of a bare stem.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).